 Whether you’re a fan of jazz, Paris, or Amandla Stenberg, The Eddy has something for you.
-The new Netflix miniseries is centred around a jazz club called The Eddy, where musicians from various backgrounds come together to perform… and also some crime goes down and the club’s owner (André Holland) struggles to keep the venue open, reunites with his daughter (Stenberg), and has an on-and-off relationship with the house band’s singer (Joanna Kulig).
+The new Netflix miniseries is centered around a jazz club called The Eddy, where musicians from various backgrounds come together to perform… and also some crime goes down and the club’s owner (André Holland) struggles to keep the venue open, reunites with his daughter (Stenberg), and has an on-and-off relationship with the house band’s singer (Joanna Kulig).
 You see, there’s a lot of drama mixed in with the music.

 But, when it comes to the club itself, The Eddy had to be brought into existence just like the storylines.
 In fact, the idea of The Eddy — the club and the show — came from a song.

 In an interview with Financial Times, songwriter and producer Glen Ballard, who is best known for his work on Alanis Morissette’s Jagged Little Pill, explained that the show started as a song he wrote several years ago.
 “I wrote a song called ‘The Eddy’ that encapsulates the concept of a place where great musicians have a sanctuary and have an intimate audience and they all come together in these transcendent moments,” he said.